-In addition to extending the type-equivalence relation, the function application rule must be revised to allow a $\mu$ type for the first sub-expression, instead of an immediate function type.
+In addition to extending the type-equivalence relation, the function application rule must allow a $\mu$ type for the first sub-expression, instead of an immediate function type.
 In other words, instead of requiring the function expression to have type $(T' \to T)$ , it need only produce a type that is equivalent to some $(T' \to T)$ .